FAQs

 • Meet NYC Department of Health requirements (for soup kitchens)

-To find out how to apply for funding or support from a Policy Committee member, please visit the XXX page [hyperlink]
+To find out how to apply for funding or support from the Policy Committee members, please reach out to them directly or keep an eye on FeedNYC announcements

 I need food assistance.
 How can I find a food pantry/soup kitchen?
 What do I need to know before I go?